-Mary Magdalene by Artemisia Gentileschi was lost for generations—buried in a private collection in the south of France and only known from a single black and white photograph.
-It is assumed to have been painted between 1613 and 1620, when the Artemisia would have been between 20 and 27 years old.
-It was during this time that she left her father’s studio after a rushed marriage to Pietro Antonio di Vincenzo Stiattesi.
-She moved with Pietro to Florence from Rome, and this may have been one of her earliest works in her new home.
+Mary Magdalene by Artemisia Gentileschi was lost for generations, buried in a private collection in the south of France and only known from a single black and white photograph.
+It’s assumed to have been painted between 1613 and 1620, when the Artemisia was between 20 and 27 years old.
+During this time she left her father’s studio after a rushed marriage to Pietro Antonio di Vincenzo Stiattesi, and moved with Pietro to Florence from Rome.
+Magdalene could be one of her earliest works in her new home.

 In 2014, after its rediscovery, it was auctioned by Sotheby’s for € 865.500, ($1,179,832), a new record for Gentileschi paintings.
 The work has now disappeared into a private collection once again.